Our mission is to create methods to fit the science and not make science fit the methods.

 Joining our laboratory

-We form small teams comprising individuals with complementary expertise and work persistently to build comprehensive solutions.
-If you are interested in joining us, then we encourage you to contact an active lab member and talk about your interests.
+Important: If you are interested in joining us, then we encourage you to contact an active lab member (click on Team) and talk about your interests.

 Funding

 We are grateful for funding from the American Heart Association, the National Institute on Aging, the National Heart, Lung, and Blood Institute, the National Cancer Institute, the Artificial Intelligence and Technology Collaboratories (AITC) for Aging Research program, and the National Institute of Diabetes and Digestive and Kidney Diseases.
-We also thank the Karen Toffler Charitable Trust, Johnson & Johnson Enterprise Innovation Inc., and Visterra Inc., for funding our work.
+We also thank the Karen Toffler Charitable Trust, Gates Ventures, Pfizer, Johnson & Johnson Enterprise Innovation Inc., and Visterra Inc., for funding our work.

 Teaching